abhilasha-kumar/Connector/README.md

 This subdirectory contains the data and analysis scripts for the conference paper [Contextual Flexibility Guides Communication in a Cooperative Language Game](https://escholarship.org/uc/item/92m138t3)

+## connector-cogsci2021

+This subdirectory points to a different repository (maintained by Jasper Wilson) with code for programming an online version of the Connector game.

 ## communication-models

 This subdirectory contains in-progress work evaluating the type of information speakers and listeners attend to in an ambiguous communication scenario.